wconrad/wconrad.github.io/_posts/2014-03-06-starting-fortran.markdown

 time learning the mechanics of parsing and transforming, and less time worrying about the language.
 FORTRAN is a formidible language.

-There are two things that can I didn't quite get:
+There are two things that can I didn't quite get about Parslet when I started basic101:

 1. A transform rule must match _an entire hash at once_.
 2. Left-associative operators need special techniques to handle, lest you cause the parser to loop infinitely.

-Writing basic101 taught me the first thing pretty well; the second, I can muddle through.
-I don't think I could sit in front of a white board and explain it to someone.
-That's how I know I don't really understand it yet.
+Writing basic101 taught me the first thing pretty well: I could stand in front of a white board and explain it to someone.
+The second, I can't.
+I can muddle through it, but not adeptly.

 So here we are.
 I think I can bend Parslet to my will (or me to its) well enough now to handle FORTRAN.
 It's time for FORTRAN, take three.